offchan42/machine-learning-curriculum/README.md

 * https://rapids.ai/ data science on GPUs
 * https://github.com/datarevenue-berlin/OpenMLOps
 * https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat Not really a tool, but a guide on how to compose many tools together in real-world reasonable scale business.
+* https://www.modular.com/ A company with ambitious goal of redesigning AI infrastructure from the ground up.
+They introduce a new language called Mojo which is a superset of python.

 ### GPU Cloud